 |Logs||No logs (audited)|

-It is easy to see why NordVPN is one of the most popular VPN services in the world.
-It is at or near the top of the pack in every category, delivering excellent privacy and security to every popular device type.
-The service includes powerful features like double-hop VPN and Tor-Over-VPN servers, along with the CyberSec feature that blocks ads, trackers, and malware domains.
+It is easy to see why NordVPN is one of the most popular Android VPNs in the world.
+It is at or near the top of the pack in every category, delivering excellent privacy and security along with phenomenal performance.
+This VPN includes powerful features like double-VPN and Tor-over-VPN servers, along with the CyberSec feature that blocks ads, trackers, and malware domains.

-NordVPN has an edge over most VPNs on the market because it now supports the WireGuard VPN protocol with all apps.
-The WireGuard VPN protocol offers major performance upgrades and improvements over legacy VPN protocols like OpenVPN and IPSec.
+NordVPN has a big performance advantage over most other Android VPNs because it now supports the WireGuard VPN protocol in all apps.
+The WireGuard VPN protocol offers huge performance upgrades and improvements over legacy VPN protocols like OpenVPN and IPSec.
 Here’s why you want a VPN that supports WireGuard with your Android device:

 - Much faster speeds than legacy VPN protocols (up to 445 Mbps in our tests).